QLIC-meets/QLIC-meets.github.io/season10/README.md

 When a closed quantum system undergoes unitary evolution, so that its entropy does not change and no "heat" can be said to have been exchanged with an environment, it seems natural to interpret the change in the system's energy as "work".
 But what does it mean when we speak of "change" in energy?
 In this lecture I shall give a brief overview of the different senses in which this deceptively simple question has been addressed, and the difficulties that arise when attempting to give a satisfactory answer.

 ## Abstracts

+### Stefano Pironio
+Academic publishing is considered in a state of crisis and many solutions have been proposed to fix it.
+Most such solutions are either too incremental to satisfactorily address the problem or, on the contrary, require changes too radical to be widely adopted.
+I argue that all proposed solutions are based on a false premise and propose a very simple solution, even simpler than the status quo.

 ### Benoît Seron
 Boson bunching is amongst the most remarkable features of quantum physics.
 A celebrated example in optics